ProjectSparkDev/ProjectSparkBatchSaveDownloader/README.md

 6. copy all of the files into `%localappdata%\Packages\Microsoft.Dakota_8wekyb3d8bbwe\LocalState\Dakota`
 7. Enjoy Sparking ✨✨

+## How do i support this project?
+this project is purely out of love for the game and is a action in answer to the massive amounts of games and creations soon to be lost forever. the best action you can take is to join our [discord server](https://discord.gg/zGGpFp8fSm) and send us your downloaded and created worlds. we want to save as much as possible of the history of this game. you can find me in the discord for more information about the future of this project.

 for Issues, bugs and questions Please use the [issues](https://github.com/ProjectSparkDev/ProjectSparkBatchSaveDownloader/issues) page or join me on discord at [Sparkdev](https://discord.gg/zGGpFp8fSm) server

 ***